dzackgarza/Notes/Class_Notes/2021/Spring/HomologicalAlgebra/HomologicalAlgebra_stripped.md

 [^6]: Recall that the squares would commute if we took the usual differentials, so we use a sign trick to get \( d^2=0 \).

 [^7]: See Weibel p.
 41.

+[^8]: Note that this can be phrased in terms of the image of the functor lying in trivial modules.